LEVPROGRAMMER/Elevator-system/README.md

 - **Database:** SQL Server is used for its reliability and support for complex queries.
 - **Real-time** Communication: SignalR is implemented for real-time updates between the server and client.

-# Elevator Management System Backend

-This project simulates and manages elevators in a building, including handling elevator calls, managing elevator states, and providing real-time updates to clients using SignalR.

 ## Main Features

 - **Automatic Elevator Call Handling**